I Tested the Deadliest Ancient Weapons

 • @MajoraZ

 I follow Aztec etc history/archeology, who widely used obsidian for tools/weapons (including Atlatl & slings, see below): To get the hyper-sharp edge obsidian is known for, you can't just knap it like you did here, even if you were an expert knapper.
-The way to get the absolute sharpest obsidian blades is via the prismatic blade method, where you gradually flake parts off a core" piece of obsidian to process it into the right shape, to be be able to flake off single, evenly shaped blades with a single continuous edge, which is what's famously sharp: The actual starting "core" piece is a waste product.
-Traditional knapping, what you're doing here, is taking your starting piece and flaking pieces off to shape it into a blade, but it won't have a single even edge since each bit you flake off is creating microscopic breaks and peaks or valleys between each fracture.
+The way to get the absolute sharpest obsidian blades is via the prismatic blade method, where you gradually knap a "core" piece of obsidian to process it into the right shape, to then be able to flake off evenly shaped blades which each have single continuous edge.
+Those blades are what have the 2-3 molecule wide, insanely sharp edges: The actual starting "core" piece is a waste product.
+Traditional knapping, what you're doing here, is taking your starting piece and flaking pieces off to shape the piece you started with into a blade (rather then the starting piece being a means to an end), but it won't have a single even edge since each bit you flake off is creating microscopic breaks and peaks or valleys between each fracture.
+Knapping obsidian like that can still produce a deadly sharp blade, but as sharp as the prismatic method.

 The prismatic blade production method wasn't a static practice either, there were innovations in obsidian working and prismatic blade production with how the core is struck even only a few centuries prior to Spanish contact in the postclassic period, by which point the region has already been heavily urbanized with city-states and empires for thousands of years and already had a robust obsidian industry.
 Those innovations in blade production may have actually been what allowed Macuahuitl ("swords" with a wooden core/shaft with obsidian blades lining the edges) to pop up in the form the Aztec used them, since it could produce consistently evenly sized and shaped blades, wheras before that the types of weapons used in Mesoamerican warfare didn't tend to have evenly lined edges like that.